aws/aws-sam-cli/README.md

 It uses this awesome Python library called Click to manage the command line interaction and uses Docker to run Lambda functions locally.
 We think you'll like the code base.
 Clone it and run `make pr`!

-## Contribute to SAM 👷
+## Contribute to SAM

-Contributions and feedback are welcome!
-We have over 100 contributors who have built various parts of the product.
+We love our contributors ❤️ We have over 100 contributors who have built various parts of the product.
 Read this [testimonial from @ndobryanskyy](https://www.lohika.com/aws-sam-my-exciting-first-open-source-experience/) to learn more about what it was like contributing to SAM.

-Depending on your interest and skill, you can help build the different parts of the SAM project.
+Depending on your interest and skill, you can help build the different parts of the SAM project;

 **Enhance the SAM Specification**

-Make pull requests, report bugs, and share ideas to improve the full AWS SAM template specification.
+Make pull requests, report bugs, and share ideas to improve the full SAM template specification.
 Source code is located on Github at [awslabs/serverless-application-model](https://github.com/awslabs/serverless-application-model).
 Read the [SAM Specification Contributing Guide](https://github.com/awslabs/serverless-application-model/blob/master/CONTRIBUTING.md) to get started.